MrGauz/BirthdaysBot/README.md

 1. Go to [Google Calendar's website](https://calendar.google.com/calendar) and log in.
     - Use the desktop version; the mobile app does not support exporting calendars
 2. Open Settings in the top right corner.
-3. Navigate to the "Import & export" tab and click "Export."
+3. Navigate to the "Import & export" tab and click "Export".
 4. You will get a ZIP archive containing separate `.ics` files for each of the calendars

 ### macOS native Calendar.App